 We love hearing this, not only because people love metal panels as much as we do, but it allows us to start getting creative with you!
-While evaluating a project with our customers we have seen and are happy to advise on anything from flats being utilized for magnet boards, structural panels for durable, yet unique fences, corrugated panels as wainscot or full accent walls.
+While evaluating a project with our customers we have seen and are happy to advise on anything from flats being utilized for magnet boards, structural panels for durable, yet unique fences, and corrugated panels as wainscot or full accent walls.

 Something we think about regularly is breaking the stereotype that metal is just for barns or sheds.
 While this might have been true years ago, metal panel systems have come a long way in recent years.
-With so many colors, textures and panel profiles you have hundreds, or more like thousands, of combinations to choose from.
+With so many colors, textures and panel profiles there are hundreds, more like thousands, of combinations to choose from.
 The process of finding the “perfect” color or panel profile can be daunting, but also allows you to find the perfect choice for your residential, agricultural, or commercial building.

-Metal Wainscoting on homes is a fairly new concept but we don’t see it going away anytime soon so we are going to call it more of a style since trends come and go.
+Metal wainscoting on homes is a fairly new concept but we don’t see it going away anytime soon so we are going to call it more of a style since trends come and go.
 From rusted corrugated for traditional or rustic homes to a standing seam panel with clean lines for a more modern feel, wainscoting just might be the unique design touch you have been looking for.
 The best part about adding metal to your home is how it can differentiate your home from others within your neighborhood.
-Ultimately, with the amount of influx of New Builds vs. resale homes making sure your home stands out could save you from mistaking the neighbor’s house as yours!
+Ultimately, with the amount of influx of new builds vs. resale homes making sure your home stands out could save you from mistaking the neighbor’s house as yours!

 Commercial spaces create a blank canvas and allow you to be creative with your design.
 You ultimately want a space that showcases your brand, but also draws in customers.
 Just a couple of ways to do this are through mixing materials such as stone and metal or by using fun colors and textures as exterior wainscots.
 Think of the wainscot as something that not only is an aesthetic feature on your space but this is also the first impact with your customer!
 Think of yourself walking up to a building and you are selling something that is in a saturated market, would you want to stand out to the customer when they came into your business?
 How could metal ultimately set you aside from the competitor?

-No matter what the building type you are looking to add metal panels to, you can always count on the durability, longevity and strength of metal.
-Metal will protect against weather, animals, machinery, just to name few.
+No matter what the building type you are looking to add metal wainscot panels to, you can always count on the durability, longevity and strength of metal.
+Metal will protect against weather, animals, machinery, just to name a few.
 Using metal as a wainscot along the bottom of a building, protects your exterior walls from kids running into the garage with their bikes, lawn mowers backing into the shed, or trailers scraping the side of your shop.